bowhan/piPipes/README.md

 Piper
 =====

-Integrated pipeline collections developed in the [Zamore Lab](http://www.umassmed.edu/zamore) and [ZLab](http://zlab.umassmed.edu/zlab) to analyze piRNA/transposon for different Next Generation Sequencing (*small RNA-Seq, RNA-Seq, Genomic-Seq, ChIP-Seq, CAGE-Seq and Degradome-Seq*). **piper** provides a generic interface for different organisms/genomes with a particular optimization for fruit-fly and mouse, which are the main focus in our labs as well as the piRNA field.
+A pipeline collection developed in the [Zamore Lab](http://www.umassmed.edu/zamore) and [ZLab](http://zlab.umassmed.edu/zlab) to analyze piRNA/transposon from different Next Generation Sequencing (*small RNA-seq*, *RNA-seq*, *Genome-seq*, *ChIP-seq*, *CAGE/Degradome-Seq*).

+In order to achieve a generic interface in terms of the genome assembles it supports, **piper** also provides a installation pipeline to download ready-to-use genome annotation packages from [Illumina iGenome](https://support.illumina.com/sequencing/sequencing_software/igenome.ilmn) as well as [UCSC Genome Browser](http://genome.ucsc.edu/).

 For *small RNA-Seq*, *RNA-Seq* and *ChIP-Seq* pipelines, **piper** provides two modes: `a single library mode` and `dual library mode`, to analyze single library and pair-wise comparison between two samples respectively.

 ##INSTALL
 **piper** is written in Bash, C++, Perl, Python and R. It currently only works under Linux environment.